A Patent in India is monopolistic protection granted to the applicant for an invention that has novelty and industrial use.

 What rights does a Patent owner have?

-A patent owner has the right to decide who may -- or may not -- use the patented invention for the period in which the invention is protected.
-The patent owner may give permission to, or license, other parties to use the invention on mutually agreed terms.
+A patent owner has the right to decide who may – or may not – use the patented invention for the period in which the invention is protected.
+The patent owner may permit to, or license, other parties to use the invention on mutually agreed terms.
 The owner may also sell the right to the invention to someone else, who will then become the new owner of the patent.
 Once a patent expires, the protection ends, and an invention enters the public domain, that is, the owner no longer holds exclusive rights to the invention, which becomes available to commercial exploitation by others.

 Why are Patents necessary?